As an Amazon Associate, I earn from qualifying purchases. This helps us continue providing independent, honest reviews at no extra cost to you.

 What is an inverted umbrella?

-An inverted umbrella folds inward when closed — the wet canopy folds toward the center, trapping water inside rather than dripping on you and everything around you.
+An inverted umbrella folds inward when closed — the wet canopy folds toward the center, trapping water inside rather than dripping on you.
 This makes it ideal for getting in and out of cars and closing in confined spaces without splashing water everywhere.

 Are inverted umbrellas better than regular umbrellas?